-Dr. SAVAGE-RUMBAUGH: They are aware of that, and sometimes it's a sadness.
-Because they do realize that they can't go everywhere we can go and they can't do everything that we can do.
+SAVAGE: They are aware of that, and sometimes it's a sadness.
+Because they do realize that they can't go everywhere we can go, and they can't do everything that we can do.

 Dr. Sue says both Kanzi and Panbanisha like to watch movies that blur the boundaries between humans and apes.